 The term "impact evaluation" involves a specialized meaning of the word impact.
 In common usage, impact means everything from high level results, in a very general sense, to long term outcomes from a project, to people-level outcomes.
 When joined with the term evaluation, however, "impact evaluation" is defined by most international development donors as a type of evaluation that involves a structured test of one or more hypotheses underlying a program or project intervention that involves a comparison between those affected by the intervention and a comparable group or area that was not affected by the intervention.
-The need for impact evaluations with these characteristics was highlighted for the development community in the Center for Global Development's publication When Will We Ever Learn.
-As USAID's review of Trends in International Development Evaluation Theory, Policy and Practices demonstrates, most donors, including USAID, have responded to the challenges of this report by formally introducing requirements for impact evaluations where their learning benefits are expected to be substantial.

 Increasingly, impact evaluations that are being conducted in developing country environments are demonstrating that hypotheses testing that have advanced the development of effective medicines, agricultural practices can be cost-effectively applied to a much wider range of development assistance and partner government program interventions.
 The effect that this type of evaluation attributes to an intervention is the difference between these groups after exposure to the intervention.
 In some cases, differences between groups will be fully explained by an intervention; in others, both groups may improve as a function of factors to which everyone was exposed, but the group that received the project intervention will have improved more than the group that did not receive that intervention.
 Impact evaluation techniques are also being used to detect differences in the effects produced by two or more alternative approaches to solving a given development problem.

 Key Considerations when Making an Impact Evaluation Decision